Santa Fe 3751: Excursion service

-In August 1992, the 3751 was found on its largest assignment so far, as the engine ran the entire route of Santa Fe's Transcon route between Los Angeles and Chicago with three (and later two) Santa Fe GE Dash 8-40CWs.
+In August 1992, No. 3751 was found on its largest assignment so far, as the engine ran the entire route of Santa Fe's Transcon route between Los Angeles and Chicago with three (and later two) Santa Fe GE Dash 8-40CWs.
 The engine spent 18 days traveling over 2300 mi in both directions.
 This run would include travelling to Topeka, Kansas to attend that year's Topeka Railroad days, where the locomotive was briefly displayed near Union Pacific 4-6-6-4 No. 3985.

-ATSF 3751, on its first trip after restoration, leads a train eastbound through Cajon Pass.

-On April 22–23, 1995, 3751 was displayed in the Riverside Sunkist Orange Blossom Festival in Riverside.
+On April 22–23, 1995, No. 3751 was displayed in the Riverside Sunkist Orange Blossom Festival in Riverside.
 On December 31, 1996 when Atchison, Topeka & Santa Fe merged with Burlington Northern Railroad to form Burlington Northern Santa Fe (BNSF), the locomotive retained the same number.
 The excursion was operated again on April 20–21, 1996.

 In June of 1999, the locomotive participated in Railfair '99.
-On the way to the fair, 3751 along with a BNSF GE Dash 9-44CW and mixed train of a tool car, nine then later eight BNSF boxcars and two passenger cars, from Los Angeles to Sacramento via San Bernardino, Barstow, Bakersfield, and Stockton.
-On the return trip to Los Angeles, the 3751 pulled another mixed train with eight covered hopper cars.
+On the way to the fair, No. 3751 along with a BNSF GE Dash 9-44CW and mixed train of a tool car, nine then later eight BNSF boxcars and two passenger cars, from Los Angeles to Sacramento via San Bernardino, Barstow, Bakersfield, and Stockton.
+On the return trip to Los Angeles, No. 3751 pulled another mixed train with eight covered hopper cars.

-In October of 2000, 3751 was listed on the National Register of Historic Places, much like sister engine No. 3759.
+In October of 2000, No. 3751 was listed on the National Register of Historic Places.

-The locomotive has been displayed at Fullerton Railroad Days in Fullerton, California a number of times.